Module Mirage

 Generic key/value that will choose dynamically between direct_kv_ro and crunch.
 To use a filesystem implementation, try kv_ro_of_fs.

-If no key is provided, it uses Key.kv_ro to create a new one.
+If no key is provided, a new Key.kv_ro is created with the group argument.

 Unlike crunch, docteur produces an external image which means that less memory is used to keep and get files.
 The image can be produced from many sources: